 Epsom salt has long been a recovery modality for its pain relieving and anti-inflammatory effects.
-But did you know it is also aids muscle and mind recovery when used in the form of flotation therapy.
+But did you know it is also aids muscle and mind recovery when used in the form of Flotation therapy.
+What is Floating aka Flotation therapy?
 Also referred to as REST (Reduced Environmental Stimulation Therapy), this practice is centered around sensory deprivation as a way to provide comfort from not only physical pain but mental stress and fatigue as well.
 It is the basis of our mantra Unplug, Recover and Evolve.

 The roots of flotation therapy reach back into the 1950s when physician and neuro scientist John C. Lily became increasingly interested in the origins of consciousness.
 He designed the first isolation tank in 1954 as a way to cut off all external stimuli and study the effects of sensory deprivation on the human brain with minimal distractions.
 Many of his trials and research displayed increases in brain function during and post float sessions similar to the activity displayed during mediation.
 In the 1960s, Lily’s studies came under some scrutiny when he began using LSD and other hallucinogens while floating in the tank.
 Nonetheless, manufacturing of commercial float tanks began in the 1970s for their perceived benefits.
 Today there centers all over the world are dedicated exclusively to flotation therapy.
 Even some gyms and spas feature float tanks in their facilities.
 The increase in popularity can be attributed to vast scientific evidence of health benefits such as muscle relaxation, decreased pain, lower levels of anxiety and stress resulting in better sleep.
 Countless professional athletes, Tom Brady and JJ Watt to name a few, are float enthusiasts and have been known to utilize the tank as a tool for athletic optimization.
 Some find it not only provides physical recovery but mental relief after intense training.
 The famously stoic coach Bill Belichick has also been known to use sensory deprivation for its therapeutic benefits on the mind, improving concentration and focus.